-So, car financing is not just a super fun topic of discussion, it’s also super important.
+Car financing isn’t just an exciting topic of discussion (okay maybe that’s a reach), it’s also super important.
 Many people choose to finance when they buy a car.
-Let’s talk about what exactly auto financing is so you can decide if it’s something that’s right for you before hopping in the driver seat of a new car.
+Let’s talk about what exactly auto financing is, why people go that route, and if it’s the right option for you.

 When deciding where to finance your car, it’s not one-stop shopping- you have options.
 You can opt for direct lending where you take out a loan from your bank or credit union, you can go with dealer financing which involves financing to vehicle directly with the car dealership, or you can go through a finance company that specializes in the topic.
 How car financing works is the bank loans you a certain amount of money.
 You agree to pay that money back in monthly payments over a set amount of time until you pay back the full purchase price (the set amount of time is a maximum, meaning you can pay off the car loan before this set time reaches its full life if you want to).

 Sounds great, right?
 Well, there’s a catch.
-Every month you’ve gotta pay a certain amount of interest, which is a set percentage rate of the loan.
+Every month you’ll have to pay a certain amount of interest, which is a set percentage rate of the loan.
 You might get offered different finance rates and financing options based on your consumer credit score and credit history.
-For example, if you have bad credit you might get a less appealing month to month loan than you could receive if your credit score is stellar.
+For example, if you have bad credit you might get a less appealing month-to-month loan than you might receive if your credit score is stellar.

 The chart above shows what you could be paying in interest for a vehicle loan.
 This means that all the money you’re paying is not going toward paying off the actual auto loan, but to paying the bank as well.
 For example, on a 60-month $5,000 loan with 10% interest, you would pay $1,374.11 more than the original purchase price to the bank.